John Coleman (footballer, born 1962): Managerial career

 They were relegated to League Two at the end of the 2022–23 season.
 On 3 March 2024, Coleman was sacked by Accrington the day after a 4–0 defeat to Wrexham with the club in 16th position.
 At the time of his departure, he was the longest-serving manager purely in the EFL having been in charge for 9 years and 6 months.
 Across his two spells with the club, Coleman was in charge for 1,098 matches.

 On 5 January 2025, Coleman was appointed manager of League Two side Gillingham on a short-term contract until the end of the season.
 On 25 March 2025 Coleman left his position as Gillingham manager after achieving just 2 wins in 14 games and leaving Coleman with the lowest win ratio of any permanent manager in the club's history.

 On 3 May 2025, Coleman was appointed manager of League of Ireland Premier Division club Waterford.
 He departed the club on 28 September 2025, following a 2–1 defeat to Shelbourne, having won just 5 of his 20 matches in charge of the club.

 On 24 October 2025, Coleman was appointed manager of National League club Aldershot Town.

+On 3 July 2026, it was announced that Coleman would re-unite with Leam Richardson at EFL League One club Reading for the first time since their spell together at Accrington Stanley to become their Assistant First-Team Manager alongside Danny Schofield, James Beattie and Mikele Leigertwood.